ivans-innovation-lab/my-company-automations/README.md

 ## Prerequisites

-### Access to Atomist testing environment
+### Access to our lab

-To get access to this preview, please reach out to members of Atomist in the `#support` channel of [atomist-community Slack team][slack].
+To get access to this lab, please register to [Ivan's Slack team][slack].You'll receive an invitation.

-You'll receive an invitation to a [Slack team][play-slack] and [GitHub organization][play-gh] that can be used to explore this new approach to writing and running automations.

-[play-slack]: https://atomist-playground.slack.com (Atomist Playground Slack)
-[play-gh]: https://github.com/atomist-playground (Atomist Playground GitHub Organization)

 ### Node.js